uosjapuelks/tp/docs/team/bryanelmer.md

 <hr/>

-#### Enhance Feature: Updated add command to update quantity of item if already existing in item list.
+#### Enhance Feature: Updated add command to update quantity of item if added item already exists in item list.

 - What it does: Increase the quantity of an existing item if they have the same name and expiry date as added item.
 - Justification: This feature avoids the same items to be added in multiple entry lines.